 In 2019, we shipped off to Columbus, Georgia for a long weekend at the Creative South conference.

-There’s a return on these investments because we not only see better work from our interns and employees, but we also get to see them take initiative on projects they’re passionate about.
-They have new skills and resources to use, which means they can make better quality work, and also do more of the work they’re actually passionate about.
+There’s a return on these investments because we not only see better employee performance, but we get to see them take initiative.
+Start projects they’re passionate about.
+With new skills and resources, they can do better quality work and more of the work they care about.

 At the same time, the work environment thrives.
 It’s less of a competitive or demanding atmosphere and more like a support system.
 The team feels like just that—a team.
 We have talented, driven, dedicated people ready to go to bat for us.

 Give a shit.
-The same way you know a good teacher from a bad teacher in college, an employee can tell a good boss from a bad one, or rather, a boss they want to work for and one they don’t.
+The same way you know a good teacher from a bad teacher, an employee can tell a good boss from a bad one.
+Or rather, a boss they want to work for and one they don’t.
 You can always tell whether a teacher cares if you’re learning anything—whether they care about the subject matter at all.
 The best teachers are the one who are totally ga-ga for the subject they teach, and that kind of passion catches on.

 Give a shit, not only about what you do, or about the work someone is capable of, but also about the person.
 We see each individual on our team at Mediocre as a vital part of our company.
 Everyone is valued not only for their work, but for the unique personalities, experiences, and knowledge bases they bring to the table.

-There’s no need to get too personal, or to cross the professional barrier, but like a teacher-student relationship, you can’t teach someone without knowing how they learn.
+There’s no need to get too personal, or to cross the professional barrier, of course.
+But like a teacher-student relationship, you can’t teach someone without knowing how they learn.
 To know how someone learns, you have to get to know them.

 Fostering talent encompasses more than the specific skill set that someone is hired to do.
 That’s important, of course—but there’s more to it.
 It includes learning to operate as part of a team, learning to talk about your work in different contexts, connecting with other people in the industry, expanding your mind.

-What’s really possible when we leverage our company resources?
+What’s really possible when we leverage our company resources, other than improving employee performance?
 Can we improve the quality of life for the entire creative community?
 What about personal communities and families?
 Local, regional, global?

 We struggle to say that our little company can change the world.
 However, we take this mindset of investment into every aspect of our operation—from new hires, to longtime employees, clients, freelancers, and friends.
 Our hope is that by putting good in, others will get good out, and decide to do the same wherever they go.